 Your essay will be evaluated on the four marking criteria:

 Each criterion gives 25% of your total score for the task.

 For more detailed information, see the IELTS Writing Task 2 band descriptors.

 IELTS Writing Task 2 – Academic vs General

 What is the difference?

-There is no significant difference between the IELTS Writing Task 2 Academic or General module in terms of format.
+There is no significant difference between the IELTS Writing Task 2 Academic or General module in terms of the format.

-The tasks are both evaluated on the same four marking criteria and candidates are required to write at least 250 word.
+The tasks are both evaluated on the same four marking criteria and candidates are required to write at least 250 words.

-Even though the task format is the same, the IELTS Academic and General test candidates will not be given the same task prompt.
+Even though the task format is the same, the IELTS Academic and General test candidates will not be given the same writing task prompt.
 In other words, if you take the IELTS General test, you will not get the same essay topic in IELTS Writing Task 2 as those who are taking the Academic module.